ReDRagon: All Elite Wrestling (2021–2022)

 At the Holiday Bash edition of AEW Dynamite on December 22, 2021, O'Reilly debuted for the promotion as a "surprise" that Cole and Fish had teased the prior week, assisting Cole in defeating Orange Cassidy, and reuniting reDRagon as a sub-group of The Elite.
 On the following Dynamite on December 29, reDragon made their AEW in-ring debut in a trios match with Cole against the Best Friends.
-On the February 23, 2022, episode of Dynamite, reDRagon won a 10-team battle royal to become number one contenders for the AEW Tag Team Championship at AEW Revolution.
+On the February 23, 2022, episode of Dynamite, reDRagon won a 10-team battle royal to become the number one contenders for the AEW Tag Team Championship at AEW Revolution.
 ReDRagon went on to lose the match.
-On August 31 it was reported that Bobby Fish’s contract with AEW expired and left the promotion thus disbanding the team for the first time.
-At the same event, which was held on March 6, 2022, reDRagon unsuccessfully assisted Adam Cole in his AEW Championship match against defending AEW Heavyweight Champion Adam Page.
+At the same event, which was held on March 6, 2022, reDRagon unsuccessfully assisted Adam Cole in his AEW World Championship match against defending champion Adam Page.
+On August 31 it was reported that Bobby Fish’s contract with AEW expired and left the promotion, thus disbanding the team for the first time.